defi-wonderland/handbook/sites/aztec/docs/stack/overview.md

 * Transactions include the nullifier.
 * The sequencer checks it's not already present, proves non-membership, and inserts it.
-* Conflicting nullifiers will fail inclusion.
+* Conflicting nullifiers will cause the transaction to revert.

 ### Read = Write (why reads nullify)